The Latin Recording Academy

-The Latin Academy of Recording Arts & Sciences, Inc., trading as The Latin Recording Academy (Academia Latina de la Grabación; Academia Latina da Gravação), is a multinational membership-based association composed of Latin music industry professionals, musicians, producers, recording engineers, and other creative and technical recording professionals.
-The Latin Academy of Recording places greater emphasis on aesthetic and technical accomplishments than on sales or chart positions.
+The Latin Academy of Recording Arts & Sciences, Inc. (LARAS), doing business as the Latin Recording Academy (Academia Latina de la Grabación; Academia Latina da Gravação), is a multinational membership-based association composed of Latin music industry professionals, musicians, producers, recording engineers, and other creative and technical recording professionals.
+The Latin Recording Academy places greater emphasis on aesthetic and technical accomplishments than on sales or chart positions.
 They aim to provide a broader platform and raise the profile of Latino artists and creators, both domestically and internationally.

 They promote the genre and its makers, both inside and outside the United States.
 The Academy is internationally known for its annual Latin Grammy Awards.
 It is headquartered in Miami and is led by president and CEO Manuel Abud.